KoningMalik/os212/links.md

 ## Links

 1. [markdownguide.org](https://www.markdownguide.org/) <br>
    A website that acts as a guide to using and implementing markdown language.
+For writing markdown pages like these, its a useful guide to help you when you're confused.

 2. [Linux Tutorial for Beginners](https://www.youtube.com/watch?v=BMGixkvJ-6w&ab_channel=bai) <br>
    A short 13 minute YouTube video explaining the basic concepts of Linux.
+To help understand Linux in an intuitive way, this video gives a useful overview of what Linux is about.